 Once a Month

-Derived from the Sanskrit word for “community,” Sangha is an opportunity to gather together with the aim of enriching the understanding of yoga’s philosophical tradition, through scriptural exploration, chanting, meditation, discussion, and inquiry.
-It will be held on the first Wednesday of each month.
+Derived from the Pali word for “community” or “company”, Sangha is an opportunity to gather together with the aim of enriching the understanding of yoga’s philosophical tradition, through scriptural exploration, chanting, meditation, discussion, and inquiry.
+It will be co-taught by Scott Davis and Pat Harada Linfoot on the first Tuesday of each month.